Recursive Learning Without Collapse: A Weighting-Based Stabilization Framework: Weighted Recursive Training

 where $\overline{\mathrm{Err}}\left(\widehat{\bm{\theta}}_{0}(w,k)\right)=\textnormal{tr}(\bm{\Sigma}_0^{-1})$ and $\bm{\Sigma}_0 = \mathbb{E}_{\bm{X}\sim \mathbb{P}_{\bm{X}}}\left[\bm{X}^\top \nabla^2 A(\bm{X}\bm{\theta}^\star) \bm{X}\right]$.
 For this sequence, we can derive that

 where $C(w,k) =\frac{w^2+(1-w)^2k}{2w-w^2}$.
-For any $k>0$, $\overline{\mathrm{Err}}\!\left(\widehat{\bm{\theta}}_{\infty}(w,k)\right)$ attains its minimum at $w^\star = \frac{\sqrt{k^2 + 4k} - k}{2}$, which reduces to the reciprocal of the golden ratio when $k=1$ (i.e., $n=m$). \end{theorem}
+For any $k>0$, $\overline{\mathrm{Err}} \left(\widehat{\bm{\theta}}_{\infty}(w,k)\right)$ attains its minimum at $w^\star = \frac{\sqrt{k^2 + 4k} - k}{2}$, which reduces to the reciprocal of the golden ratio when $k=1$ (i.e., $n=m$). \end{theorem}

-In Theorem~\ref{Theorem:GLM}, we establish a \emph{recursive formula} for the scaled estimation error $\overline{\mathrm{Err}}\!\left(\widehat{\bm{\theta}}_t(w,k)\right)$ for all models under (\ref{GLM}), which provides a systematic characterization of how the estimation error evolves across training steps.
+In Theorem~\ref{Theorem:GLM}, we establish a \emph{recursive formula} for the scaled estimation error $\overline{\mathrm{Err}} \left(\widehat{\bm{\theta}}_t(w,k)\right)$ for all models under (\ref{GLM}), which provides a systematic characterization of how the estimation error evolves across training steps.
 Leveraging this recursive relationship, we are able to analyze the asymptotic behavior of the estimation error at each iteration and, in particular, derive its limiting value as $t \to \infty$.
-Interestingly, the asymptotic estimation error $\overline{\mathrm{Err}}\!\left(\widehat{\bm{\theta}}_{\infty}(w,k)\right)$ is also minimized at $ w^\star = \frac{\sqrt{k^2 + 4k} - k}{2}$ for any fixed $k>0$.
+Interestingly, within the class of constant-in-time weighting schemes, the asymptotic estimation error $\overline{\mathrm{Err}} \left(\widehat{\bm{\theta}}_{\infty}(w,k)\right)$ is also minimized at $ w^\star = \frac{\sqrt{k^2 + 4k} - k}{2}$ for any fixed $k>0$.
 This result is fully consistent with the findings obtained in the Gaussian case (Section~\ref{SubSec:Gaus2}), thereby demonstrating the robustness of the optimal weighting scheme across different model settings.

 \begin{corollary} Under the assumptions of Theorem~\ref{Theorem:GLM}, for any \( t \geq 1 \), we have